mxwlc/ee2project-2024-robot-power/microcontroller code/log.md

 - Test turning movement
 - Attempt to smooth out moving (forward to negative tilt)
 - Tune system more accurately to remove oscillations

+# Saturday 15th June
+Not much progress has been made since the last update, due to other subsystems requiring the bot, and a lot of annoying issues preventing me form mvoing forward.
+We can now tune the bot wirelessly, and my plan was to finish all the tasks above over this weekend, however the batteries died when I came in today, which means I have only Monday now to finish it all.

+I have tuned the bot slightly better, and added an alternative method of setpoint correction (untested), as well as potentially fixed the issue with negative directions (again, untested).
+The smoothing of movement with a backwards tilt at the end of moving can be done relatively easily via chaning the speeds.
+The plan on Monday as it stands is as follows:
+- Test new setpoint correction
+- Tune better
+- Test movement
+- Test turning
+- Try smoothing of movement
+Knowing how these things usually go, there will likely be a small issue that takes a long time to fix, and as a result, I may not finish the points above, in which case the tasks will be handed on to another member of my team to complete.
+I have also included instrucitons on approximate setpoint tuning for whoever requires it, at the top of the code.